opf/legal/privacy/data-privacy-statement/en.md

 In the event that do you contact us, we will store your personal data transmitted to us in connection with the contact.

-**At the moment, our technical infrastructure for contacting is still based on two external services from Google and Hubspot.
+**At the moment, our technical infrastructure for contacting is still based on external services from HubSpot.
 We are currently planning to move to alternative providers based in Europe.
 In the meantime, if you have privacy concerns, you can send us encrypted emails.**

 Email: [privacy@openproject.com](mailto:privacy@openproject.com)